CharmAIOS/CharmOS/CONTRIBUTING.md

    npm run dev
    python scripts/dev_runner.py

-See dev_setup for detailed setup instructions.
+See (TBD) for detailed setup instructions.

 ## How to Contribute
 1. Create a new branch from main